boris-behav-obs/user_guide/src/analysis.md

 From version 9 you have the possibility to write plugins to analyze the coded data.

+!!! warning "Important"

+    Use this function for testing purposes, as it is currently experimental and may be subject to changes in the future.

 Some plugins are built into BORIS (see the **BORIS plugins** list), and you can also create your own custom plugin using Python and [Pandas](https://pandas.pydata.org/).